 Some blood-thinning medications, such as warfarin (Coumadin®), require careful monitoring.
 Doses are adjusted based on your response to the medication, so it’s important that dose-response monitoring and adjustment be done by experts.

-The Anticoagulation Clinic will review your warfarin (Coumadin) use, monitor your response to the dosage and watch for any conflicts or negative side effects.
+Our Anticoagulation Clinic will review your warfarin use, monitor your response to the dosage and watch for any conflicts or negative side effects.

 Anticoagulation Testing Options

-To manage your warfarin or anticoagulation medication dosage, regular testing is essential.
+Regular testing is essential to manage your warfarin or anticoagulation medication dosage.
 Our Anticoagulation Service provides convenient locations for testing appointments.

 • Laboratory visits.
 Visit a Froedtert & MCW laboratory for an INR blood draw.
 When the result is available, a pharmacist or nurse will call to provide instructions for warfarin management.
-To find a lab near you, click Locations select “Lab” in Location Type.
+Find a lab near you.
+We encourage patients to schedule their INR draws during open lab hours Monday through Thursday.
+If you prefer Friday testing, please call the clinic to discuss lab options.

 • Self-Testing at Home.
-Patients who are eligible for home INR testing will receive education on how to utilize a meter to complete the finger stick testing at home every two weeks or more often.
-Patients will be responsible for calling in the INR results.
+Patients who are eligible for home INR testing receive education on how to use a meter to complete the finger stick testing at home every two weeks or more often.
+Patients are responsible for calling in the INR results.
 After the result has been reported, a pharmacist or nurse will call to provide instructions for warfarin management.
-Ask your provider at your next appointment if this option is right for you.
+Ask your doctor or clinician at your next appointment if this option is right for you.

 Coordinated Care